KingPr0o7/KingPr0o7.github.io/README.md

 ## Instructions
 ### Viewing the website
-You can view my website on many domains.
-I currently have four ways to view my portfolio, and those include [KingPr0o7.github.io](https://KingPr0o7.github.io), [ncp.dev](https://ncp.dev), [nathan-parker.dev](https://nathan-parker.dev), and [nathanparker.org](https://nathanparker.org).
-These are subject to change, and I'll notify you of any updates.
+You can view my website on two domains.
+Those consist of: [KingPr0o7.github.io](https://KingPr0o7.github.io) and [ncp.dev](https://ncp.dev).

 ### Contributing
 If you want to contribute to my project, help me grow, and solve issues, then please follow these steps: